Happy New Year!

-You’ve likely heard this phrase since you were five years old, but how many of us have the money to buy a new washing machine if it breaks?
-Many of us would struggle to pay for something like a new washing machine without using a credit card, savings or asking a friend/family member to tide you over until next month.
+You’ve likely heard this phrase when you were a child, but how many of us have the money to buy a new washing machine if it breaks?
+Many of us would struggle to pay for something like a new washing machine without using a credit card, savings or asking a friend/family member to help out.

-So, if you’re able to save, even just a little bit, it all adds up: €20 a week is over €1,000 in a year.
-Having a regular saving habit and watching your money grow is a great incentive not to spend it unless you absolutely need to.
+So, if you’re able to save, even just a little bit, it all adds up, for example, €20 a week is over €1,000 in a year.
+Having a regular saving habit and watching your money grow is a great incentive not to spend (unless you absolutely need to).

 Remember that it’s not all about saving.